mikegagnon/type_class_tech_talk/README.md

 *With* type classes
 ----------------------------

-Once we modify `Ordering` to use the type-class pattern our new client code will look like this:
+To contrast, our client code will look like this once we modify `Ordering` to use the type-class pattern:

 ```scala
   def withTypeClasses() = {